 Bringing visual arts and practical skills to the community

 The Romsey Lantern Parade would not be possible without the support of the community, not only in the making and carrying the lanterns on the day, but also sponsorship by local businesses.

 You can have a lantern specially made with your name or logo - a great way not only support the parade but also to promote yourselves in the town on one of the busiest shopping nights of the year in Romsey.

-The Lantern theme for 2017 is 'Journey into Space'
+The Lantern theme for 2018 is 'Fantaasy Garden'

 You can download a pdf version of our sponsorship application form here

 BHM Electrical, Dish Deli & Kitchen, Flack Manor Brewery, Footner & Ewing, Greenhill Patchwork, Humbugs, Jo Worthington Photography, ROADS (Plaza Theatre), Romsey Dental Care, Romsey Extra Parich Council, Romsey Town Council, Romsey Foodfest, Roundabout, Solent Plastics, Teacups Café, Test Valley Borough Council, The Herald, Wilkins Kennedy, World Programming.